art2516/nvimConfig/README.md

-# nvimConfig
+# starter
-Repo for the nvim config
+Starter config for NvChad